lizhanmit/learning-notes/kafka-note/kafka-note.md

 Do not have to worry about that one producer getting in the way of another producer’s data.
 Data will not be overwritten, but handled by the log itself and appended on the brokers log.

+Producers can decide in which partition each message goes by:

+- round-robin mechanism
+- semantic partitioning based on a key in the message

 ### Java Client Producer

 Pre-requisite: add the following dependency in pom.xml if using Maven.